jcbarnescrim/Genetic-Confounding/README.md

 # Genetic Confounding
-Appendix and R Script for Genetic Confounding of the Relationship Between Father Absence and Age at Menarche, which is published in <i>Evolution and Human Behavior</i> (http://www.ehbonline.org/article/S1090-5138(16)30367-1/fulltext)
+Appendix and R Script for "Genetic Confounding of the Relationship Between Father Absence and Age at Menarche", which is published in <i>Evolution and Human Behavior</i> (http://www.ehbonline.org/article/S1090-5138(16)30367-1/fulltext)

 - appendix.pdf is the supplemental information for the above cited article
 - geneticConfounding_GitHub.R is the R script that was used to produce all the estimates and figures presented in the paper and in the appendix